 With this increased attention, it is more important than ever to give students the opportunities to network not only with their student peers, but with fellow entrepreneurs in the business world to promote entrepreneurship at all levels and in all environments.

 is to inform, support and inspire college students to be entrepreneurial and seek opportunity through enterprise creation.
 With a diverse entrepreneurial community and global network, CEO provides student entrepreneurs with opportunities, events, chapter activities and conferences to help start businesses.
-The highlight of the year is the annual National Conference hosted each fall.
+The highlight of the year is the annual Global Conference hosted each fall.

 is to serve more than 400 colleges and universities helping students achieve their entrepreneurial dreams and goals.
 CEO provides student entrepreneurs with opportunities, events, chapter activities and conferences to help start businesses.